www.tlab.it

 3 - THE USE OF LEXICAL TOOLS allows us to verify the correct recognition of the lexical units and to customize their classification, that is to verify and to modify the automatic choices made by T-LAB.

-The procedures of the various interventions are illustrated in the corresponding help items (and in the manual).
+The procedures of the various interventions are illustrated in the corresponding help sections (and in the manual).

-In particular the user is requested to refer to the corresponding help item (and to the manual) for a detailed description of the Dictionary Building process (see below).
+In particular the user is requested to refer to the corresponding help section (and to the manual) for a detailed description of the Dictionary Building process (see below).
+In fact any change concerning the dictionary entries affects both the occurrence and the co-occurrence computation.

 4 - THE KEY-WORD SELECTION consists of the arrangement of one or more lists of lexical units (words, lemmas or categories) to be used for producing the data tables to be analysed.